 Children spend two days every week learning away from the school – in ‘forest school’, at the beach or visiting museums, farms and parks.

-West Newcastle Academy is currently situated in temporary accommodation within Benwell Nature Park.
-There is wheelchair access to the school via a ramp through the classroom.
-There is also a disabled parking bay available.
-Our new school will be fully DDA compliant and will include wheelchair access, an accessible life and disabled parking bays.
+West Newcastle Academy is fully accessible.
+At the main site there is an accessible lift whilst at Benwell Nature Park there is wheelchair access to the school via a ramp through the YR classroom.
+There is disabled parking at the main site and Nature Park.
 Please call the school office for further information.

 Pupils whose parents are in receipt of certain benefits are entitled to Pupil Premium, which gives free school meals and school uniform to the pupil and gives extra funding to the school to ensure every child reaches their full potential.

-All children in Key Stage 1 (Reception, Year One and Year Two) are entitled to free school meals.
+All children in Key Stage 1 (EYFS, Year One and Year Two) are entitled to free school meals.